reusahn/Unity-Unreal-Interaction-Research/README.md

 # Unity–Unreal Interaction Research
 ### by Jonghoon Ahn

-A curated collection of research-based projects and prototypes exploring
+A collection of experimental projects developed in real-time game engine environments using Unity and Unreal Engine.
-**human–machine interaction, immersive visualization, and digital embodiment**
+The works explore how artistic visual styles can be recreated and implemented within real-time systems, extending into XR research through VR and AR technologies.
-through **Unity** and **Unreal Engine**.
+They also include the creation of digital humans through 3D scanning, Gaussian splatting, and generative image or video synthesis.

-Each work merges artistic inquiry with technical experimentation —
+These experiments investigate human–machine interaction, immersive time-based media that extend beyond cinema, and digital embodiment.

-bridging motion, emotion, and data as new forms of interactive expression.
+Each project combines artistic inquiry with technical experimentation to expand motion, emotion, and data into new forms of interactive experience.

 ---